Coronado National Memorial: Exploring a Lesser-Known Arizona Gem

 Beautiful view of Montezuma Canyon at Coronado National Memorial

-Exploring the diverse landscapes within the United States is something that many of us enjoy.
-But, have you heard about this gem of a National Park in southeast Arizona?
+Many of us enjoy exploring the diverse landscapes within the United States.
+But have you heard about this gem of a National Park in southeast Arizona?
 The Coronado National Memorial is 4,750 acres of woodland, nature, wildlife, hiking, and more panoramic views than you can imagine.
-This National Park memorializes explorer Francisco Vasquez de Coronado’s Spanish expedition as the first expedition by Europeans into the U.S. And as one of the lesser-known and less visited National Parks within the United States, why not come and explore this magnificent beauty.
+This National Park memorializes explorer Francisco Vasquez de Coronado’s Spanish expedition, the first expedition by Europeans into the U.S. And as one of the lesser-known and less visited National Parks within the United States, why not explore this magnificent beauty?

 Beautiful view of Montezuma Canyon at Coronado National Memorial